 - Examsoft will automatically upload at the completion of the exam time.

-- Put your exam questions and answers and scratch paper (Blue Books and scratch paper for hand writers) inside your envelope and close it.
+- Put your exam questions and answers and used scratch paper (Blue Books and used scratch paper for hand writers) inside your envelope and close it.
 If you are an ExamSoft user, you must completely exit the exam before putting your exam envelope in the box labeled "Completed Exams."
 ExamSoft users must verify the upload.

 - After placing your exam in the designated box, leave the area quickly and quietly.
 Students who are still taking exams deserve your consideration.